 According to lead researcher Prof. Wei Chen, from the Beijing Institute of Biotechnology in Beijing, “The trial demonstrates that a single dose of the new vaccine [candidate] produces virus-specific antibodies and T cells in 14 days, making it a potential candidate for further investigation.”

 In June, Sinovac had made public preliminary reports that their vaccine candidate, known as CoronaVac, was safe, according to phase 1 and 2 trials in humans.
-Since then, Sinovac experts have published the finalized report in The Lancet: Infectious Diseases.
+Since then, Sinovac experts have published the finalized report in

 By mid-July, the Oxford vaccine was already showing promise.
 All of the participants who received the vaccine candidate in phase 1 had developed SARS-CoV-2-neutralizing antibodies, suggesting that it would be effective in preventing the development of COVID-19.